 One of the many typical V-antennae in the south of Morocco.
 The comparison with the camper van shows the dimensions.
 (Thanks to Susan and Stephan - bottom left - from cantone-libero.ch for providing the photo.)
 See at Google Maps >

-Next to the stone circles, antenna or crescent monuments are the most widespread structures in the Sahara.
+Next to the stone circles, antennas are the most widespread structures in the Sahara.
 They come in very different forms, but have one thing in common: From a central chamber, the tumulus, arms spread out on two sides, which seemed like antennae to the first archaeological discoverers.
 The main forms are the so-called "V-antenna", which has a clear angle, and the arch-shaped "croissant"(crescent).
 There are also some variations and mixed forms of these two basic types.

 Images courtesy of Google Earth™